 Descentrada Escena

 We are Descentrada Escena, a theatre company based in Uruguay.
-We aim to build bridges, starting from the belief that, although performing arts are a human right, not everyone has access to them.
-We connect art, especially theatre, with social issues.
-In an increasingly polarized world where each stance is its own center, we propose to decenter ourselves and analyze the complexity of the world, in an attempt to change it.
+Our work seeks to build bridges, grounded in the belief that although the performing arts are a human right, access to them is not equally distributed.
+We connect art—particularly theatre—with social issues.
+In an increasingly polarized world, where each position claims itself as the center, we propose to decenter ourselves in order to engage with the world’s complexity and, from there, attempt to transform it.

 At Descentrada Escena, we have been developing theatrical projects since 2022 that seek to move away from the central axis.